V60 Recipe (Advanced 4:6 Method)

 Usually for every grind change, we will purge with about 4-5g of coffee beans.

-Most importantly, remember to empty the ground container before grinding for your next brew.
-This helps to clear the grinder from the grounds in the previous grind.
+Most importantly, don’t forget to empty the ground container before grinding for your next brew.
+This clears out any leftover grounds from the previous grind, keeping your coffee fresh and preventing different grind sizes from mixing together.

 3. Check coffee dosage and brewing ratio